-Use your recruiters to do even more of the steps you would normally bring in-house.
-Cutting lengthy internal processes and removing external interactions that cannot be done remotely will narrow the pool of candidates that will come into contact with your organisation.
+Using specialist recruiters to do more of what you would normally bring in-house will help cut lengthy internal processes and remove external interactions that cannot be done remotely.
+It will also narrow the pool of candidates that will come into contact with your organisation.
 Search firms are managed by highly experienced recruiters who are subject matter experts in their specialist fields.
 This expertise and the process of candidate mapping & benchmarking, behavioural selection, evaluation and referencing means that you will only be presented with the best.

-It may be pertinent to consider how much preliminary training and induction can be done remotely, as it could become the new norm that new starters must self-isolate or work from home for the first 1-2 weeks regardless of having symptoms or not – better safe than sorry.
+It may also be pertinent to consider how much preliminary training and induction can be done remotely, to prepare for a scenario in which new starters must self-isolate or work from home for the first one to two weeks regardless of having symptoms or not.

 None of this should be new to anyone that has gone through a job transition before.
-However, as interaction between candidates and recruitment consultants, and candidates and clients, reduces (or changes) candidates must be even more clued up on future employers than before.
-You may no longer have the opportunity to meet a potential employer multiple times over a hiring process – thereby reducing your contact and ability to get a better sense of their culture.
+However, as interaction between candidates and recruitment consultants, and candidates and clients, reduces (or changes) candidates must be even more clued up on future employers.
+You may no longer have the opportunity to meet a potential employer several times over a hiring process – thereby reducing your ability to get a better sense of their culture.

 As for candidates who might be slightly less comfortable with technology – call us.
 It’s our job to present quality candidates to our clients, and to prepare and ‘polish’ you.

 The reality is that technology has advanced to a stage that almost every recruitment function can be run remotely.
 For that final human touch though… keep a safe distance and keep hand sanitiser close by!